sakshikumar19/Google-Summer-of-Code-2025/README.md

 The scripts are currently private while validation completes.
 Once validated, these scripts will provide infrastructure for the three-part ecosystem: collation scripts enable data collection, analysis scripts provide understanding and internal monitoring enables developer insight.

+## AI Assistance

+During development, I employed a locally configured AI assistant tuned with the following SYSTEM PROMPT:

+> *“You are a code auditor.
+Provide micro-suggestions focused on clarity, naming consistency, structure, layout and minor completeness gaps.
+Avoid major refactors or architectural changes.”*

+This setup allowed the AI to consistently provide concise, review-style feedback on:
+* Django PR naming and form-field clarity
+* Test-suite structure for the Prometheus analysis pipeline
+* Coverage checks for edge cases (like empty or malformed Prometheus result arrays)

+The goal was to accelerate small quality improvements in the codebase.

 ## Mentors

 A huge thank you to my mentors for their guidance, patience and insights throughout GSoC.